 Delhi, Agra, and Jaipur Trip.
 The first and foremost tour one can think of while planning a visit to India.
-Delhi being the capital city of India, Agra the land of the highly renowned Taj Mahal and finally Jaipur one of the vibrant cities in the world, each connected within 250 km, The Golden Triangle has become the major tourist destination.
-With all the three cities well connected thru the rail system and the beautiful six-lane Yamuna Expressway, travel between these cities is so easy and fast, people can actually spend some quality time at the tourist sites without spending a lot of time on the road.
-The tour can be completed in as low as three days extending to two weeks totally depending upon the priorities.
-Here is our 4-day itinerary because yeah four day trips are fast and furious (and yes rhyme is a chime).
+Delhi is the capital city of India, Agra is the land of the highly renowned Taj Mahal, and finally, Jaipur is one of the most vibrant cities in the world, each connected within 250 km, The Golden Triangle has become a major tourist destination.
+With all three cities well connected through the rail system and the beautiful six-lane Yamuna Expressway, travel between these cities is so easy and fast, that people can spend some quality time at the tourist sites without spending a lot of time on the road.
+The tour can be completed in as little as three days extending to two weeks depending upon the priorities.
+Here is our 4-day itinerary because yeah four four-day trips are fast and furious (and yes rhyme is a chime).
 Heading to details…

 Day 1:

-On one beautiful morning, after landing in India’s most beautiful airport – Indira Gandhi International, we were picked up by our tour chauffeur/guide- Madan who is friendly already.
-Just because tours in India thru agencies are easy and well recommended to save time and money in a way.
+On one beautiful morning, after landing at India’s most beautiful airport – Indira Gandhi International, we were picked up by our tour chauffeur/guide- Madan who is friendly already.
+Just because tours in India through agencies are easy and well-recommended to save time and money in a way.
 After quick greetings and refreshments, we were on our way to The Taj Mahal.
-The place we had been dreaming to visit forever, or after Aishwarya Rai took an iconic photo of her.
+The place we had been dreaming of visiting forever, or after Aishwarya Rai took an iconic photo of her.
 Aish has had a tremendous influence on my childhood dreams I think.

 The journey was amazing with green fields, big roads, less traffic unlike other places in India, and some dreaming.
-Soon we arrived in Agra with no sight of Taj (so driver explains Agra is just not Taj?) and we were placed in a comfortable hotel and it’s time to get ready for some gorgeous views of Taj Mahal.
+Soon we arrived in Agra with no sight of the Taj (so the driver explained Agra is just not the Taj?) and we were placed in a comfortable hotel and it was time to get ready for some gorgeous views of the Taj Mahal.
 We had our lunch in a Dhabha nearby, some paranthas and Mughal famous(so-called) green spicy sabzi.

 Taj Mahal, it is…

 As soon as we proceeded to experience one of the seven wonders of the world, we were hooked up with a local guide to explain the history of the place.
-Better than Slumdog Millionaire guide really.
-We entered thru East Gate and the wall itself is so amazing and high that we could barely see Finial at the top of the ivory white architecture wonder.
+Better than the Slumdog Millionaire guide.
+We entered through East Gate and the wall itself was so amazing and high that we could barely see Finial at the top of the ivory-white architecture wonder.

 The Great Taj Mahal

-We have applauded and admired the beautiful structure for few more hours until dusk appreciating its beauty at every angle.
-It is definitely one of the greatest architecture of the modern world and the effort more than 10,000 humans left for the love of their King is beyond imagination.
+We applauded and admired the beautiful structure for a few more hours until dusk appreciating its beauty at every angle.
+It is one of the greatest architecture of the modern world and the effort of more than 10,000 humans left for the love of their King is beyond imagination.
 Workmanship those days is unquestionably impressive.

 As most of all know, it is the tomb of King Shah Jahan’s dearest wife – Mumtaz Mahal.

 The structure is built with white marble embedded with rich precious stones completed with a large dome that displays great Persian and Muslim artwork.
-The exterior and interior decorations with gemstones, white panels, flowers, and fruit art all along, four minarets, gold finial, and thousand others add to the list of the reasons this gigantic structure being the UNESCO world heritage site.
+The exterior and interior decorations with gemstones, white panels, flowers, and fruit art all along, with four minarets, gold finials, and thousands of others add to the list of the reasons this gigantic structure is a UNESCO world heritage site.
 It is by all odds one extraordinary construction to experience ancient Indian history.

 Day 2: